PrashantMohta/ModdingDocs/Hooks/modhooks.md

 ### LanguageGetHook
 This hook is the main way to change ingame text.
 The way it works is that each time the game wants to find what text to display, it uses `Language.Language.Get` (which is where this hook is called) to get the text based on the text's "key".
 The text is also organized in sheets so the key and sheet uniquely identify the text.
-To get a full list of all keys and sheets [view it here](https://docs.google.com/spreadsheets/d/1_sQ5ygsrN42toz3VnKy-8v6bwrh0UoaV/edit?usp=sharing&ouid=105022867698529839659&rtpof=true&sd=true).
+To see what key and sheet a text is in, refer to [the full list of all keys and sheets](https://docs.google.com/spreadsheets/d/1_sQ5ygsrN42toz3VnKy-8v6bwrh0UoaV/edit?usp=sharing&ouid=105022867698529839659&rtpof=true&sd=true). or add logging to the hook
 To use the hook, check the `key` and `sheetTitle` and return the new text you want to display if the key/sheetTitle is the one you want to change.
 Alternatively, you can use `orig` to check for text and return new text.
 However this is not recommended because it may cause unexpected text changes.
 An example for both is given below